 You can explore the river by kayak, free-of-charge.
 If you go upstream from Rainbow Lodge, you can go for about 8 km before you get to the Hydro-electric plant.
 Along the way, there are a number of small streams that empty into the river.
 You can explore these at your leisure.
 You can spend the whole day kayaking, if you so desire, taking a packed lunch with you.
 Alternatively, you can kayak to Tatai Waterfall (approx. 4.5 km).

 We offer a number of boat trips.
 If you are not up for trekking or kayaking, we can take you to Tatai Waterfall by boat.
 We can also take you upstream from Rainbow Lodge, which is less frequently visited.
-We also offer a sunset cruise, which takes in a cocktail at the Canvas & Orchids Retreat.
+We also offer a sunset cruise.

 In addition, we offer full day trips to the mangrove forest or Koh Kong Island.
 For the mangrove forest trip, we take kayaks to explore deeper in the forest, where the boat cannot go.
 We also visit the island of Koh Sralau, which is home to a fishing community, and we can stop at a small beach on the way back.
 For the Koh Kong Island trip, we go to one of the more secluded beaches where you can chill, explore, swim, snorkel.
 On the way back, we stop at a mussel farm where you can again snorkel, if you like.